Chalermdej-l/Realtime-Emotion-Detector/other/README.md

 ![](/image/setup/8.png)

 After the image is pushed, we can now create the rest of the resources.
-Run the following code to create Azure Function and other necessary resources:
+Run the following code to create Azure Function and other necessary resources like Blob storage, App Service plan etc. :

 ```
 make infra-create-func